derdrachen/cssh/README.md

 # cssh
-searches by Name tag in ec2 and "cssh" into all servers with the Name"
+searches by Name tag in ec2 and "cssh" into all servers with the Name

 example:
 ./cssh.sh my_test_servers